 However, this is often not the way we store this information in the form of CSVs (e.g., if there are only one or two study areas, it might not make sense to store this information in a separate CSV file).
 These metadata standards suggest a CSV structure similar to that of other metadata/data repositories (e.g., B.C.
-Metadata Standards [RISC, 2019], Wildlife Insights Minimum Metadata Standards [Ahumada et al., 2019], WildTrax) that consists of four CSVs associated with these metadata standards:
+Metadata Standards [RISC, 2019], WildIreax) that consists of four CSVs associated with these metadata standards: